outerl/tradesman-demo/README.md

 # Tradesman Demo

-This is a simple Tradesman demo project that should work out of the box.
+This is a simple Tradesman demo project presented at the 2023 TRB Innovations in Travel Modelling conference in Indianapolis, Indiana USA between June 3rd and June 6th.

-It has been tested with Python 3.10 running on Windows 11
+It consists of a single Jupyter Notebook that has been tested with Python 3.10 running on Windows 11 and on *Google Colab*

+Our [webpage for this conference(http://itm2023.outerloop.io) contains references to all resources presented at ITM 2023.

+## Running on Windows

-The setup below assumes you have Python, Windows Terminal, and Visual Studio Code installed.
+The setup below assumes you have Python and Windows Terminal installed.

+On Windows Terminal:

     git clone https://github.com/outerl/tradesman-demo.git
     cd tradesman-demo